poshenchang/online-chatroom/README.md

 * `logout`: Log out from account.
 * `hello`/`hi`:  Say hi to the server!
 * `message`/`msg`: Message other users.
+* `file`: File transfer.
+* `audio`: Audio streaming.
 * `exit`: Exit session.

 ## Limitations and future improvements

 Currently, messages are transmitted in plain text.
-File transfer or multimedia are not (yet) supported.
-Future improvements could include audio/video streaming and a GUI for a more user-friendly experience.
+Future improvements could include video streaming and GUI for a more user-friendly experience.